tdsticks/coinbase-futures-trading-bot/README.md

 method of which you setup your Aurox alerts is important.
 Using their default "predefined alert" is a good starting point.
 I do adjust mine and remove the opposing condition under the "Criterion" so its only long if its a long signal and short for short.
 The key with this alert is that the Operation is set to "Becomes" vs "is".
-I'm using their default "Becomes", but this could be up for debate or need continued testing on which is better.
+I'm using the "Is" operation ("Becomes" is default), but this could be up for debate or need continued testing on which is better.
 Since the Weekly signals are far and few in between, we need to add the last indicator entry to our database (SQLite for now).
 This will give our bot the starting point on what to check against for placing trades when Daily signals come in.
 The other challenging thing